Skip to main content

 Historic farmers market and riverside eating

-The KC Streetcar's northern terminus, home to City Market (farmers market dating to 1857) and the Steamboat Arabia Museum — good base for fans who want early morning produce runs and fresh local food stalls.
+The KC Streetcar's northern terminus.
+Home to City Market (farmers market dating to 1857) and the Steamboat Arabia Museum.
+Good base if you like early-morning produce runs and food stalls.

 Where to Eat